 - Provide a project or program that can last 35 hours per week for 8 weeks with less than 15% clerical duties.

-The deadline for submitting the CIIP Intern Request Application is Friday, March 24th.
-If you are interested in becoming a potential community partner, please submit the CIIP Intern Request Application by March 24th.
+The deadline for submitting the CIIP Intern Request Application for the summer of 2018 is Thursday, March 1st.
+If you are interested in becoming a potential community partner, please submit the CIIP Intern Request Application by March 1st.

 Intern Request Process and Procedures